UTCSheffield/digital-art-club/content/Hydra/Session 2 - More code more chaos.md

 ---

-## Hydra is Javascript
+## Hydra is JavaScript

 https://hydra.ojack.xyz/?sketch_id=kyPgjuUzwory6Ff5

-hydra is just javascript so we have arrays and functions to play with.
+hydra is just JavaScript code so we have arrays and functions to play with.
 This code is changing the image that is being shown every 10 seconds or so.

 ---
 ## If you have something good - store your code

-- Upload to gallery with the ![[Pasted image 20250122141057.png]]  button & if you have a Github account please post the link in the comments below.
+- Upload to gallery with the ![[Pasted image 20250122141057.png]]  button & if you have a GitHub account please post the link in the comments below.
 - Or paste the code in to the comment but it will be harder to work with

 ---